Your aunt is 90 years old. She is in the hospital after suffering a stroke and can’t communicate with doctors.

 First, you can say that you don’t want medical personnel to give treatment that artificially prolongs your life.

-It is a good idea to be specific about the treatments you don't want.
-Using vague terms can create confusion for medical staff and family and friends.
-For example, it can be a good idea to say that you don't want chemotherapy treatment, to be revived, to be maintained on life support, etc.
+It is a good idea to be specific about the treatments you don’t want.
+Using vague terms in your living will can create confusion for medical staff and friends and family.
+Treatment that you might consider unnecessary might not be seen as unnecessary by a doctor.
+For example, it can be a good idea to say that you don’t want chemotherapy treatment, to be revived, to be maintained on life support, etc.

 Another issue you can deal with in a living will is pain relief.
 You may want to say that you want your pain relieved even if this shortens your life or, on the contrary, that medical personnel should limit their palliative treatments.